thazhemadam/zmk-pmw3610-driver/README.md

-PMW3610 driver implementation for ZMK with at least Zephyr 3.5
+PMW3360 driver implementation for ZMK with at least Zephyr 3.5

-This work is based on [ufan's implementation](https://github.com/ufan/zmk/tree/support-trackpad) of the driver.
+THIS driver is ganked from [inorichi's PMW3610 driver](https://github.com/inorichi/zmk-pmw3610-driver) which is based off of [ufan's implementation](https://github.com/inorichi/zmk/tree/support-trackpad) of the driver.

+### Important to note that the PMW3360 is very power hungry compared to the PMW3610.
+If going fully wireless, you'll need big batteries and, even then, your battery life won't be great.
 ## Installation

 Only GitHub actions builds are covered here.
 Local builds are different for each user, therefore it's not possible to cover all cases.